social-protocols/social-protocols.github.io/content/research-notes/2024-07-19-thoughts-on-convincingness.md

 - E: Meh that trailer looked like shit... hope i'm wrong though
 - F: trailers never really capture the movie's vibe, just look at the trailer for perfect days from last year

-I think so far we made the too lenient assumption that users would submit to a structured debate.
+I think so far we made the too lenient assumption that users would somewhat conform to a structured debate style.
 What we overlooked is that unstructured online arguments can go in any direction.
 A discussion about a new EU policy can lead to a discussion about why anime sucks two comments down the tree.
 I believe the higher the separation between nodes in the tree is, the weaker the semantic connection.